aehrc/redmatch/docs/tutorial.md

 ## Step 9: Export to FHIR

 If you are happy with the transformation rules you can run the transformation to produce FHIR resources.
-This can be done by right-clicking on the `tutorial.rdm` file and selecting the `Transform this file` command.
+This can be done by opening the `tutorial.rdm` file, right-clicking on the content of the file and selecting the `Transform this file` command.

 This will generate a collection of files in [NDJSON](http://ndjson.org/) format in the `output` folder.
 Each resource type is saved in a separate file.
 In this case, three files are generated: `Condition.ndjson`, `Observation.ndjson` and `Patient.ndjson`.
 This formats allows directly importing this data into the [Pathling FHIR Analytics Platform](https://pathling.csiro.au/docs/import.html).